 What is Laser Assisted Hatching?

 Advancement in science and technology has indeed sorted the lives of people to a great extent.
-Technology has no doubt been helping at every segment from work that needs to be done to the production of goods and even in reproduction also.
+Technology has no doubt been helping in every segment from work that needs to be done to the production of goods and even reproduction also.
 Laser-assisted hatching is one of the technological advancements, which has been around us for a long time.
-It can be considered as one of the technological gifts for women who are older in age.
+It can be considered one of the technological gifts for women who are older.

 The procedure of Laser Assisted Hatching

 This procedure is rather performed in the lab.
-Here the laser beam is made use of to hatch the outer shell in order to facilitate the embryo implantation.
+Here the laser beam is made used to hatch the outer shell to facilitate embryo implantation.
 For this purpose circle of the colored beam of light is fixed.
 This circle does locate the point where the laser will fire.
 This laser beam is invisible; one can only see its effects.

 The laser beam does release energy in the embryo shell and dissolves it.
-The laser is pulsed three times in order to create a complete gap in the shell.
-This exact technique may also vary based on the power settings, technique and spot size.
+The laser is pulsed three times to create a complete gap in the shell.
+This exact technique may also vary based on the power settings, technique, and spot size.
 For a successful pregnancy, this hatching is performed without affecting the embryo.

 When Is Laser Assisted Hatching Recommended?
 In the following cases:

 • Patients who happen to be more than 37 years old.

 • Patients who have Frozen Embryo Replacement (FER)